 Disabling dependency locking

-1. Make sure that the configuration for which you no longer want locking is not configured with locking.
+1. Remove Locking Configuration: Ensure that the configuration you no longer want to lock is not configured with dependency locking.
+This means removing or commenting out any activateDependencyLocking() calls for that configuration.

-2. Next time you update the save lock state, Gradle will automatically clean up all stale lock state from it.
+2. Update Lock State: The next time you update and save the lock state (using the --write-locks option), Gradle will automatically clean up any stale lock state associated with the configurations that are no longer locked.

 Ignoring specific dependencies from the lock state

-You can configure ignored dependencies in the dependencyLocking project extension:
+You can configure dependencies to be ignored in the dependencyLocking project extension:

 build.gradle.kts